-Royal College (2007) Scientific Paper 3: King et al 2003 Position (Ref 5) Discrimination in society It may be that prejudice in society means that some LGB against gay men and lesbians leads people experience greater to greater psychological distress than expected mental Conversely , gay men and lesbians health and substance may have lifestyles that make them abuse problems vulnerable to psychological disorder

-So all three of the referenced papers say the same thing: the evidence does not enable the researchers to determine whether the problem lies externally in society or internally with co-morbidities or lifestyle factors.
+Royal College (2007) Position Scientific Paper 3: King et al 2003 (Ref 5) Discrimination in society It may be that prejudice in society means that some LGB against gay men and lesbians leads to people experience greater greater psychological distress Conthan expected mental versely, gay men and lesbians may have health and substance lifestyles that make them vulnerable to abuse problems psychological disorder does not enable the researchers to determine whether the problem lies externally in society or internally with co-morbidities or lifestyle factors.
 It is clearly important not to jump to conclusions.